-In April 2020, Metropolitan entered into a Bond Purchase Agreement, dated as of April 1, 2020 (the "2020 Direct Purchase Agreement") with Wells Fargo Municipal Capital Strategies, LLC ("WFMCS"), for the purchase by WFMCS and sale by Metropolitan of Metropolitan's \$271.8 million Special Variable Rate Water Revenue Refunding Bonds 2020 Series B (the "2020B Senior Revenue Bonds").
+In April 2020, Metropolitan entered into a Bond Purchase Agreement, dated as of April 1, 2020-(which was amended in March 2024 (as so amended, the "2020 Direct Purchase Agreement") with Wells Fargo Municipal Capital Strategies, LLC ("WFMCS"), for the purchase by WFMCS and sale by Metropolitan of Metropolitan's \$271.8 million Special Variable Rate Water Revenue Refunding Bonds 2020 Series B (the "2020B Senior Revenue Bonds").
 The 2020B Senior Revenue Bonds were issued for the purpose of refunding all of Metropolitan's then outstanding variable rate Senior Revenue Bonds that were designated as self-liquidity bonds as part of Metropolitan's self-liquidity program ("Self-Liquidity Bonds").

-The 2020B Senior Revenue Bonds were issued under the Senior Debt Resolutions and are further described in a related paying agent agreement, dated as of April 1, 2020, as amended by the Paying Agent Agreement Amendment No. 1, dated as of April 1, 2021 (together, the "2020B Paying Agent Agreement"), by and between Metropolitan and Wells Fargo Bank, N.A.
-National Association, as paying agent.
+The 2020B Senior Revenue Bonds were issued under the Senior Debt Resolutions and are further described in a related paying agent agreement, dated as of April 1, 2020, as amended by the Paying Agent-Agreement Amendment No. 1, dated as of April 1, 2021 (together (as so amended, the "2020B Paying Agent Agreement"), by and between Metropolitan and Wells Fargo Bank, National Association, as paying agent.
 Pursuant to the 2020B Paying Agent Agreement, the 2020B Senior Revenue Bonds may bear interest from time to time in any one of several interest rate modes at the election of Metropolitan.
 The 2020B Senior Revenue Bonds currently bear interest in a Long Mode under the 2020B Paying Agent Agreement at a Long Rate equal to 0.46 percent per annum for the Long Period ending on April 2, 2024.
-If not earlier prepaid or redeemed pursuant to the terms of the 2020 Direct Purchase Agreement and the 2020B Paying Agent Agreement, the 2020B Senior Revenue Bonds are subject to mandatory tender for purchase on April 2, 2024 (the "Mandatory Tender Date"), the last day of the new Long Period.
+For the period that commenced on April 2, 2024 and will end on July 1, 2024, unless earlier terminated (the "new Long Period"), the 2020B Senior Revenue Bonds bear interest at a variable per annum interest rate equal to the sum of (1) 0.33%, plus (2) the product of (i) 80% and (ii) SOFR as administered by the Federal Reserve Bank of New York (or a successor administrator) as determined for each day in accordance with the 2020B Paying Agent Agreement.
+If not earlier prepaid or redeemed pursuant to the terms of the 2020 Direct Purchase Agreement and the 2020B Paying Agent Agreement, the 2020B Senior Revenue Bonds are subject to mandatory tender for purchase on April 2 July 1, 2024 (the "Mandatory Tender Date"), the last day of the new Long Period.
 The 2020B Senior Revenue Bonds were initially designated as Self-Liquidity Bonds pursuant to the 2020B Paying Agent Agreement and no standby bond purchase agreement or other liquidity facility is in effect for the purchase of such bonds.